SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Description

-Myofibrillar myopathy is part of a group of disorders called muscular dystrophies that affect muscle function and cause weakness.
-Myofibrillar myopathy primarily affects skeletal muscles, which are muscles that the body uses for movement.
+Myofibrillar myopathy refers to a group of disorders that are characterized by muscle weakness (myopathy) that worsens over time.
+Myofibrillar myopathy primarily affects the skeletal muscles, which are the muscles that the body uses for movement.
 In some cases, the heart (cardiac) muscle is also affected.

-The signs and symptoms of myofibrillar myopathy vary widely among affected individuals, typically depending on the condition's genetic cause.
-Most people with this disorder begin to develop muscle weakness (myopathy) in mid-adulthood.
-However, features of this condition can appear anytime between infancy and late adulthood.
-Muscle weakness most often begins in the hands and feet (distal muscles), but some people first experience weakness in the muscles near the center of the body (proximal muscles).
-Other affected individuals develop muscle weakness throughout their body.
-Facial muscle weakness can cause swallowing and speech difficulties.
-Muscle weakness worsens over time.
+The signs and symptoms of myofibrillar myopathy vary widely among affected individuals.
+People with this disorder typically begin to develop myopathy in mid-adulthood.
+However, the features of this condition can appear anytime between infancy and late adulthood.
+Myopathy most often begins in the hands, forearms, feet, and lower legs (distal muscles), but some people first experience weakness in the muscles near the center of the body (proximal muscles).
+The weakness can spread to other muscles.

-Other signs and symptoms of myofibrillar myopathy can include a weakened heart muscle (cardiomyopathy), muscle pain (myalgia), loss of sensation and weakness in the limbs (peripheral neuropathy), and respiratory failure.
-Individuals with this condition may have skeletal problems including joint stiffness (contractures) and abnormal side-to-side curvature of the spine (scoliosis).
-Rarely, people with this condition develop clouding of the lens of the eyes (cataracts).
+Other signs and symptoms of myofibrillar myopathy can include muscle pain (myalgia) and weakness and loss of sensation in the limbs (peripheral neuropathy).
+Affected individuals may also have skeletal problems, which can include joint stiffness (contractures) and abnormal side-to-side curvature of the spine (scoliosis).
+Some people with myofibrillar myopathy develop clouding in the lenses of the eyes (cataracts).

 Frequency